jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The method then calls the `select_best_batch_size` method of the evaluator to find the best batch size.
 This is done by evaluating the model's performance with different batch sizes and selecting the one that yields the best results.
 The maximum number of trials and the coordinator status are passed as parameters.

-The best batch size is then broadcasted to all distributed processes using the `broadcast_object` method.
+The best batch size is then broadcasted to all distributed processes if applicable, and the method returns the best batch size.

 Finally, the method restores the original values for saving the model, progress, and log.
 If `snapshot_weights` is True, the model weights and optimizer state are restored from the snapshot to undo any updates made during batch size tuning.